teespring-labs/active_record_replica/README.md

 that all writes go to the master database. active_record_slave ensures that any reads that are performed within a database transaction are by default directed to the master database to ensure data consistency.

-## Status

-Production Ready.
-Actively used in large production environments.

 ## Features